BozJR/order-summary-component/README.md

-# Frontend Mentor - Order summary card solution
+# Order summary card

-This is a My solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a My solution to an order summary (if you were to purchase a subscription from a website etc).

 ## Table of contents